 In ”Peoplemaking” by Virgina Satir (1972, p.40).

-Finally, a quote from the psychoanalyst and paediatrician Donald W Winnicott (1896-1971):
+Finally, a quote from the psychoanalyst and pediatrician Donald W Winnicott (1896-1971):

 ”It is in playing and only in playing that the individual child or adult is able to be creative and to use the whole personality, and it is only in becoming creative that the individual discovers the self”.